HollyDraz/weekend-react-gallery/README.md

 MUI

 ## Acknowledgement
 Thanks to Prime Digital Academy and my instructor Chris Black who helped make my application come to life!
-And the Brennan Low who allowed me to use his amazing photos for this application!
-To see more of his work you may see his portfolio at SOURCE PROTFOLIO HERE
+Big kudos to Roman Stetsko and Brennan Low who allowed me to use their amazing photography.
+To see more of their work you can see their portfolios here: